The Supreme Court Tours, Lectures, and Oral Arguments

-Once you get through security, you will be on the ground floor, where you will find a 24 minute film that covers the the history of the building, with interviews with the Chief Justice as well as Associate and former Justices.
+Once through security, you will be on the ground floor, where you will find a 24-minute film that covers the history of the building, with interviews with the Chief Justice as well as Associate and former Justices.

 It’s on this floor where you will also find the current exhibitions.

 - The Supreme Court Building: America’s Temple of Justice

 - Reading the Law: Legal Education in America